jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

 ```

+## Validate TE Policy
-2. Validate vpnv4 and v6 prefixes are received at xrd01 and that they have their color extcomms:
+Validate vpnv4 and v6 prefixes are received at xrd01 and that they have their color extcomms:

-#### xrd01
+**xrd01**
 ```
 show bgp vpnv4 uni vrf carrots 40.0.0.0/24 show bgp vpnv4 uni vrf carrots 50.0.0.0/24